Master of Fine Arts in Creative Writing

 Is the Master of Fine Arts in Creative Writing right for you?

-This multi-track, Master of Fine Arts in Creative Writing graduate program allows students to pursue a creative writing degree in poetry, creative nonfiction and fiction, with a cross-genre option available to students interested in multiple genres.
-This program strengthens the skillset of accomplished poets, creative nonfiction writers and fiction writers, and also prepares graduates for a career in creative writing.
+This multi-track, Master of Fine Arts in Creative Writing graduate program allows students to pursue a creative writing degree in poetry, creative nonfiction, fiction, and science-fiction/fantasy, with a cross-genre option available to students interested in multiple genres.
+This program strengthens writers’ craft in all genres and prepares graduates for a career in creative writing.

 What you'll learn

 For writers at all levels of skill and achievement, this MFA in Creative Writing degree stimulates and inspires your writing whether you choose to specialize in poetry, fiction, nonfiction or a cross-genre degree.
 This low-residency MFA program synthesizes a built-in writing community with rigorous standards for creative output across all genres and a variety of specialized topics.

 Why earn your MFA in Creative Writing at Ashland?

-- Offering degree tracks in one primary genre: poetry, creative nonfiction or fiction
+- Offering degree tracks in one primary genre: poetry, creative nonfiction, fiction, science-fiction/fantasy

 - Cross-genre options

-- Single, annual-residency model: 14 days each summer for three summers
+- Single, annual-residency model: two weeks each summer for three summers

 - Four nonresidential semesters of study via the Internet

 - Award-winning faculty members